azlee/amberzlee.com/spinner/README.md

 ## Usage

-The team members to display in the spinner are part of the url hash in the url.
+The team members to display in the spinner are part of the url hash.
 When adding or removing team members with the `Add team member` or the `x` button the url hash will **automatically** be updated so you can bookmark the page to save the current team members.

 For example if you navigate to https://amberzlee.com/spinner and want to create a spinner with 3 people `Person1`, `Person2`, and `Person3` then you can remove all the default team members and add the names and then the url will have a hash of the team members stored.
 You can then bookmark the tab.